DinosaurDerek/narrative-api/README.md

 ## Overview

 This is a demo project showcasing a simple, well-structured backend API using Node.js, Fastify, and TypeScript.
 It aggregates mock data from multiple crypto-related sources — such as Farcaster posts, CoinDesk articles, and Decrypt news — and returns topic-based summaries with sentiment analysis.
 While the data is static for now, the architecture is built to support real external APIs.

 The API also supports persistent, database-backed briefs: snapshots of topic-based narratives and sentiment, linked to their underlying summaries via a NarrativeRecord relation.
 These are stored in a PostgreSQL database using Prisma.
+For demo purposes, daily brief creation is triggered within the `/narratives` endpoint — this is a temporary solution pending support for automated jobs.

+In addition, a full CRUD Notes feature was added for demonstration purposes, showing additional DB interactions and endpoint patterns.

 The repo serves as a backend-focused demo, demonstrating modular design, type safety, structured logging, database integration, and readiness for real-world API integration.